redshiftzero/scrubber/README.md

 Simple CLI to remove metadata from images

-*Warning:* This is in development and should not be yet used by high risk users.
+*Note:* This is in development and should not be used by high risk users.

 ```
 $ scrubber -help